MarkoSterk/FlaskCMS/readme.md

     A simple test purchase can be made at the /products endpoint using the standard stripe payment form input data https://full-flask-cms.herokuapp.com/ or https://full-flask-cms.herokuapp.com/products

+    You must be signed in to do a purchase (see login details below)

 - custom schema-validation for MongoDB with very simple implementation, error handling and error messaging

 - basic register/login functionality and user authentication with JWT